 Serial Number Grading

 A majority of catalytic inverters have serial numbers that are stamped on them.
-The serial numbers will give you the ability to get a much quicker price quote in many times.
-One thing to keep in mind is that some catalytic converters have the same serial number but often will have different values depending on the car that they came off of and what emission standards were being met during production based on the US State of delivery.
-An example would be: A catalytic converter delivered to California will have a higher value than other states, due to the higher restrictions on emissions.
+The serial numbers will allow you to get a much quicker price quote.
+One thing to remember is that some catalytic converters have the same serial number but often will have different values depending on the car they came off of and what emission standards were being met during production based on the US State of delivery.
+An example would be: A catalytic converter delivered to California will have a higher value than other states due to the higher restrictions on emissions.

 Grading cats by serial numbers also give you the ability to get higher prices in many cases.
-Sometimes when catalytic converter buyers look at the serial codes versus the cat they can give you a price anywhere from 30 to 40% higher.
-An example would be a catalytic converter that comes off of a Chevrolet and has the word FLOW stamped on it.
-One catalytic converter can look exactly the same and have a value 3 to 5 times higher just by having the correct serial number available for quoting.
+When catalytic converter buyers look at the serial codes versus the cat, they can give you a price anywhere from 30 to 40% higher.
+An example would be a catalytic converter from a Chevrolet with the word FLOW stamped.
+One catalytic converter can look exactly the same and have a value of 3 to 5 times higher just by having the correct serial number available for quoting.

 Sometimes there aren’t any serial numbers stamped on the catalytic converters.
 In this case, you have to rely on dealing with a reputable company that knows what different catalytic converters look like.
-Also, those reputable companies usually will have the ability to grade them going off of previous grades and knowing the values from hundreds if not thousands of previous quotes on similar units.
+Also, those reputable companies usually can grade them based on previous grades and knowing the values from hundreds if not thousands of previous quotes on similar units.

 Finding A Cat Company…

-Once you find a company that you like dealing with and trust, give them the opportunity to buy your catalytic converters.
-The more you work with them, you’ll learn the ways they like to buy your cats and what information they need when pricing and selling them.
-Building a relationship with a buyer is half of the success when selling catalytic converters.
+Once you find a company you like dealing with and trust, allow them to buy your catalytic converters.
+The more you work with them, you’ll learn how they like to buy your cats and what information they need when pricing and selling them.
+Building a relationship with a buyer is half the success of selling catalytic converters.